ahlisbon/diacriticsAndNengo/README.md

   - or *windows+space* to cycle between the IME(s) and the default keyboard
 - *alt+tilde* to switch back and forth between using your IME to type in English or type in Japanese, or

-Instead, you can initally swtich your Japaense IME to type in Japaense and use the *Caps Lock* to swap back and forth.
+Instead, you can initally swtich your Japaense IME to type in Japaense and use the *caps lock* key to swap back and forth.
 To use the *caps lock* as intended, use *ctrl+caps lock* instead.

 # Typing Vowels with Diacritics